Void

 Quick Take: Void

-NaNInstall with Homebrew
+Install with Homebrew

-brew install --cask voidWhat is Void?
+brew install --cask voidKey Features

 Bring Your Own Model (BYOM)

-Void lets you connect any LLM provider—OpenAI, Anthropic, Google, Mistral, Groq, or any OpenAI-compatible API.
+Void lets you connect any LLM provider—OpenAI, Anthropic, Google, Mistral, Groq, xAI (Grok), or any OpenAI-compatible API.
 You're not locked into a specific vendor or pricing tier.
 Switch models per task: use a fast model for completions, a powerful model for complex refactoring, or a local model for sensitive code.

 Local Model Support (Ollama)